-To collect institutional feed back from different stakeholders.
+To collect institutional feedback from different stakeholders.
 To organize Seminar/workshops and counseling sessions.
-To organize tutorial/special/extra classes.
-To Purchase items of sports equipments /chemicals.
-To purchase books for library.
 To provide financial assistance to students under different scholarships schemes.
-To improve the quality networking of INFLIBNET(SOUL2.5).
 To encourage teachers to attend OP/RC/STC/Conferences and to publish research works.
 To conduct house tests, practicals and end-semester exams.
 To evaluate assignments and scripts of house/class tests.
 To carry out co-curricular, cultural and sports activities.
 To carry out societal activities.
 To establish healthy relationships between the mentor and mentee.
-To purchase and install articles of Iron boxing ring ang gym.
-To purchase some more computers for office and labs.
-To upgrade zoology lab and purchase equipments.
-To purchase and install Xerox machine. to purchase and install cabling D-LINK and LAN cable
+To construct new botanical garden, grow plants and flowers.
+To construct new building (pre-fabricated Iron structure) to evaluate the academic performance of students by class tests, assignments, seminars and quiz and to give them necessary feedback. .